ybrodsky-rh/ToDoListApp/README.md

 # 📝 To-Do List App

 A simple, efficient command-line to-do list manager built with **Go**.
 Manage your tasks directly from the terminal with an intuitive interface.
+This project was based on the following YouTube tutorial: "How to Build A CLI Todo App in Go" by Coding with Patrik.
+Link: https://www.youtube.com/watch?v=g16Zf0KQEWI
+It is intended for learning purposes.

 ## ✨ Features